 This course is the first in a two-part sequential series, which covers bonding, naming, functional groups and the physical and chemical properties of common carbon compounds.
 Organic reactions are emphasized in terms of modern theory.
 The course includes both lecture and laboratory instruction.
 Prerequisites: CHE 182.
+Credits 4 Division

-Prerequisites CHE 182 Corequisites CHE 381
+School of Humanities, Sciences and Technology Prerequisites CHE 182 Corequisites CHE 381